pegesund/keycloak_linkmobility/README.md

 1. Trigger the release by `git push --tags`

 After building completes the new release is available on github containing the jar files for each module.

+## Link Mobility in Norway

+Code is updated for using the norwegian Link Mobile API for sending sms.

+Checkout branch lmob for this functionality

+Usage: Compile jar from netzbegruenung.sms-authenticator-v26.0.6.jar - from mother repo

+Build with: mvn clean package

+Copy jar to: /opt/keycloak/bin/providers

+Add provider to authentication flow and set default values.
+Api token should be encoded while entering it in gui.